 Finding a Job in Amsterdam, Netherlands

-Despite the economic crisis, the Netherlands has one of the lowest rates of unemployment in Europe with many opportunities for the right candidates.
+Despite the economic climate, the Netherlands has one of the lowest rates of unemployment in Europe with many opportunities for the right candidates.
 Here are a few tips for expats from a local recruitment expert on finding a job in Amsterdam or elsewhere in Holland...

 "For internationals there are several ways to search for and find a suitable job.